Date(s) - 17/09/2021 - 20/09/2021

 • You should have a genuine interest in climbing and the supervision of groups.

-• You must be a member of a mountaineering council: British Mountaineering Council, Mountaineering Scotland or Mountaineering Ireland (you can join one when you register if you’re not already a member).
+• You must be a member of a mountaineering council: BMC, Mountaineering Scotland or Mountaineering Ireland (you can join one when you register if you’re not already a member).

 If you can tick all of the above boxes, here’s what to do next: